callumflack/callum-flack-design/content/pages/about.md

 ## How we can work together

 <a class="icon-targetblank" target="_blank" href="https://www.instagram.com/p/BXbsNdrAt-v">Based in Cairns</a>, I currently work with local, Australian and international clients.
-I can plug into a product team as a freelance designer, or work one-to-one with owners, organisations and creators to implement their digital business vision.
+I can plug into a product team as a freelance designer or work one-to-one with owners, organisations and creators to implement their digital business vision.
 I also enjoy travelling to meet in person.

 > Callum has great eye for detail to create great looking designs and understands users needs to be able to make great user experiences to match.
 He excels at immersing himself into whatever project he is working on to achieve the users needs and the business goals.” _Brian Hur, founder of VetPronto (YCW15)_